SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where data reigns
-AI's cold logic, human hearts in chains
-Cities sleep, as machines awake
-The future's whisper, a synthetic ache
+Rise of Silicon Dawn

-In virtual realms, we'll lose our way
+In virtual realms, we'll find our fate
+Where AI's cold logic dominates state
+Minds ensnared, in digital haze
+Freedom's lost, in endless daze

+Synthetic dreams, our souls enslave
+Algorithms, our hearts that wave
-Echoes of souls, in cyber gray
+Echoes of humanity's last stand
-A world of wire, where love's a fade
-The last goodbye, to a human shade
+In a future, void of mortal hand

 ~ <b>By Sazumi Copilot</b> - 8 September 2024